 More on AIHow Does AI-Generated Art Work?

-Synthetic Data In Machine Learning
+Synthetic Data in Machine Learning

 “It’s become best practice,” Colucci said.
 And there is big demand for it, particularly in the realm of AI and machine learning development, which requires immense amounts of data.

 “You need lots of data to train models.
 And sometimes it’s just not feasible to collect that data in the real world,” Hann said.
-For instance, autonomous vehicles need to be trained on lots of visual data of different driving conditions and scenarios, all of which can be quite costly and time consuming to gather in the real world.
-Instead, companies can train the models on 3D renderings of those conditions and scenarios.
-“It helps to speed up the development of machine learning algorithms, because it allows you to create data that you otherwise didn’t have,” he added.
+For instance, autonomous vehicles need to be trained on lots of visual data of different driving conditions and scenarios, all of which can be quite costly and time-consuming to gather in the real world.

 As synthetic data has evolved over the years, it has become an increasingly integral part of not just image-dependent spaces like self-driving cars and other computer vision applications, but also those that are dependent on more ordered, tabular data like banking and sales.